IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Gender sensitive
 A State's monitoring must be gender-sensitive.
 That is, able to detect how human rights issues affect women and men differently.
 The *Manual on Human Rights Monitoring*[^120] says a gender perspective ensures that all violations against women and men are recognised and accounted for:

 > Integrating a gender perspective in human rights monitoring is a process to ensure that all violations against men and women of all ages and sections of society are recognized and accounted for.
-It is also a strategy for making women's **as well as men's experiences and concerns** an integral dimension of the design and implementation of the monitoring cycle.
-It helps to better understand the causes and types of human rights violations and, hence, the measures required for prevention and protection. *Emphasis added*
+It is also a strategy for making women's as well as men's experiences and concerns an integral dimension of the design and implementation of the monitoring cycle.
+It helps to better understand the causes and types of human rights violations and, hence, the measures required for prevention and protection.

 The *Manual* emphasises that human rights monitoring requires a proactive attitude and that differences in men's human rights should be made visible.